 The customer mix of GGL is skewed towards piped natural gas (PNG).
 During FY22, out of the total sales volumes of GGL, the proportion of PNG-Industrial, Commercial, Domestic and CNG segments stood at around 74%, 1%, 6%, and 19%, respectively.
-However, the share of CNG segment increased to around 29% in FY23 mainly due to reduction in the PNG-Industrial volumes and also increase in the number of CNG.
+However, the share of CNG segment increased to around 29% and 28% in FY23 and Q1FY24 respectively mainly due to reduction in the PNG-Industrial volumes and also increase in the number of CNG.
 Going forward, the envisaged ramp-up of number of CNG stations by GGL along with commercialising of the new GAs outside the state of Gujarat is expected to aid further diversification in its sales mix along with some improvement in its operating profitability.